Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Simulation Study

-The difference between ``Regu'' and ``Dya2'' can be visualized on Figure~\ref{fig.oracles.Regu-Dya2.SiG5}, where the corresponding oracle models have been plotted in setting S. While ``Regu'' is one of the simplest and most classical collections for density estimation, the flexibility of ``Dya2'' allows to adapt to the variability of the smoothness of $\bayes$.
+The difference between ``Regu'' and ``Dya2'' can be visualized on Figure~\ref{fig.oracles.Regu-Dya2.SiG5}, on which the corresponding oracle estimators $\ERM_{\mh^{\star}}$ have been plotted for one sample in setting S, where While ``Regu'' is one of the simplest and most classical collections for density estimation, the flexibility of ``Dya2'' allows to adapt to the variability of the smoothness of $\bayes$.
 Intuitively, in settings L and S, the optimal bin size is smaller on $[0,1/2]$ (where $\bayes$ is varying fastly) than on $[1/2,1]$ (where $\absj{\bayes^{\prime}}$ is much smaller).

 Another point of comparison of Regu and Dya2 is given by Table~\ref{tab.comp.Regu-Dya2}, that reports values of the quadratic risks obtained depending on the collection of models considered.
 Table~\ref{tab.comp.Regu-Dya2} shows that in settings L and S, the collection Dya2 helps reducing the quadratic risk by approximately 20\% (when comparing the best data-driven procedures of our experiment), and even more when comparing oracle estimators (30\% in setting S, 59\% in setting L).
-Therefore, in settings L and S, it is worth considering more complex collections of models (such as Dya2) than regular histograms.

-Let us finally remark that Dya2 does not reduce the quadratic risk in all settings as significantly as in settings L and S. We performed similar experiments with a few other density functions, sometimes leading to less important differences between Regu and Dya2 in terms of risk (results not shown).
+Therefore, in settings L and S, it is worth considering more complex collections of models (such as Dya2) than regular histograms. \newlength{\cellulewidth} Let us finally remark that Dya2 does not reduce the quadratic risk in all settings as significantly as in settings L and S. We performed similar experiments with a few other density functions, sometimes leading to less important differences between Regu and Dya2 in terms of risk (results not shown).
 The oracle model was always better with Dya2, but in two cases, the risk of the best data-driven procedure with Dya2 was larger than with Regu by 6 to 8\%.

-\subsection{Procedures compared}
+\subsection{Procedures Compared}

-In each setting, we consider the following model selection procedures: \begin{itemize} \item $\pendim$ \cite{Bar_Bir_Mas:1999}: penalization with $\pen(m) = 2 \card(\Lambda_m) / n\,$. \item $V$-fold cross-validation with $V \in \sset{2,5,10,n}$, see Section~\ref{sec.cadre.VFCV}. \item $V$-fold penalties (with leading constant $x=V-1$, that is, bias-corrected $V$-fold cross-validation), for $V \in \set{2,5,10,n}$, see Section~\ref{sec.cadre.penVF}. \item for comparison, penalization with $\E\scroch{\penid(m)}$, that is, $\mh(\critEpenid)$. \end{itemize}
+In each setting, we consider the following model selection procedures: \begin{itemize} \item $\pendim$ \citep{Bar_Bir_Mas:1999}: penalization with $\pen(m) = 2 \card(\Lambda_m) / n$. \item $V$-fold cross-validation with $V \in \sset{2,5,10,n}$, see Section~\ref{sec.cadre.VFCV}. \item $V$-fold penalties (with leading constant $x=V-1$, that is, bias-corrected $V$-fold cross-validation), for $V \in \setj{2,5,10,n}$, see Section~\ref{sec.cadre.penVF}. \item for comparison, penalization with $\E\crochs{\penid(m)}$, that is, $\mh(\critEpenid)$. \end{itemize}